 - Once the chicken browns lightly add 1 tablespoon of fish sauce.
 Stir till all the liquid evaporates.

 - Add 10 cups of water.
 Boil this for 30 minutes to an hour.
 Removing the scum as the water boils.

-- Add 1 kilogram of green papaya chopped in wedges.
+- Add 1 kilogram of diced papaya.
 Cover and let it simmer till the papaya softens.